JCVenterInstitute/VIGOR4/INSTALL.md

 ```
 %mvn clean package -DskipTests
 ```

+This will create the zip file referenced in the Installing and Configuring section

 Running the tests during the build requires the path to the viral database be set.
 This can be done by setting the